Internship & Full-Time Offer Guidelines

 Full-Time Offers Extended after an Internship

-For full-time offers resulting from an internship, offers should remain open until September 1 of final year of school.
+For full-time offers resulting from an internship, undergraduate offers should remain open until August 21 of final year of school.

 Examples: This scenario is most relevant to students completing internships with multiple public accounting firms

-For early offers (those made one or two years in advance of the internship start date), offers shall remain open until September 1 before the internship year.
+For early offers (those made one or two years in advance of the internship start date), offers shall remain open until the Friday before fall semester courses start, which in 2020 will be Friday, August 21, before the internship year.

-- A freshman or sophomore receives an internship offer in 2016 with a start date of 2018.
-The offer must remain open until September 1 of 2017.
+- A freshman or sophomore receives an internship offer in 2020 with a start date of 2022.
+The offer must remain open until August 20, 2021.

 OFFER RECOMMENDATIONS FOR ALL OTHER RECRUITING SCENARIOS: